-Available from September 25, Fitbit has three new devices.
-Two new health smartwatches - Fitbit Sense and Fitbit Versa 3 - and a new activity tracker, the Fitbit Inspire 2, which replaces the Inspire and Inspire HR.
-Read our Fitbit Sense review.
+Fitbit's most recent new devices are two new health smartwatches - Fitbit Sense and Fitbit Versa 3 - and a new activity tracker, the Fitbit Inspire 2, which replaces the Inspire and Inspire HR.
+Read our Fitbit Sense review, Fitbit Versa 3 review and Fitbit Inspire 2 review.

 Find more in-depth buying advice below our chart.